-RSPs will be able to review assigned assessments, document MTSS interventions and 504 services for students on assigned caseload.
+Frontline (formerly Accelify) is the provider management application where RSPs will be able to document MTSS/RTI interventions and 504 services for students on assigned caseload.
 As an RSP, you will have access to student level data in Frontline.
 Please refer to the DCPS Data System User Security Pledge in the Appendix.
 Please see the DSI RSP Frontline documentation requirements.
+Frontline can be accessed at the following link:

-Here is the website: https://dc.acceliplan.com/Login.aspx
+https://dc.acceliplan.com/Login.aspx"